Judgment Evaluation Skill

 **Response**: [brief summary]

-**Why it worked**: [reasoning about what prompt elements enabled this]
+**Why it worked**: [which prompt elements enabled this]

 ## Surprising Judgment (X scenarios)